Yatheesh-Nagella/aws-bootcamp-2023/Journal/week03.md

 npm i aws-amplify --save
 ```

-### 2. Install and configure Amplify client-side library for Amazon Congito

 #### Configure Amplify
 I configured amplify by importing it into my `App.js` and add the configure script below